OkothTony/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 14_changes the owner to vincent and the group owner to staff for all the files and directories in the working directory Task 16_Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume Task 15_Write a script that changes the owner and the group owner of _hello to vincent and staff respectively
+Task 14_changes the owner to vincent and the group owner to staff for all the files and directories in the working directory Task 16_Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume Task 15_Write a script that changes the owner and the group owner of _hello to vincent and staff respectively Task 17_ script that will play the StarWars IV episode in the terminal